Gun laws in the District of Columbia: Possession of firearms

 In District of Columbia, all firearms, except some black powder firearms, must be registered with the police, by the terms of the Firearms Control Regulations Act of 1975.

 The same law also prohibited the possession of handguns, even in private citizens' own homes, unless they were registered before 1976.
 However, the handgun ban was struck down by the U.S. Supreme Court in the 2008 case District of Columbia v.
 Heller.
 The Supreme Court ruled that the Second Amendment acknowledges and guarantees the right of the individual to possess and carry firearms, and therefore D.C.'s ban on handguns was unconstitutional.

 Following the Heller decision, the Council of the District of Columbia enacted a set of rules regulating the possession of handguns and long guns in citizens' homes.
 Reductions were made to the DC laws in 2012 and 2015 under threat of lawsuits from gun owners and prospective gun owners.
 On September 18, 2015, a federal appeals court struck down some parts of the District's gun registration law as unconstitutional, while upholding other parts of the law.

 In addition to each firearm being registered with the police, the rules require that applicants undergo an NCIC background check and submit to fingerprinting.
 The firearms registry photographs the applicant.
 Applicants must take an online gun safety course.
 Applicants must also declare at what address it will be kept.
 Each firearm is registered to an individual only, meaning couples who wish to own firearms must purchase two separate firearms.
 Handgun registrants must be at least 21 years old.
 Long gun registration is allowed for persons 18–21 years of age with a NCIC qualified adult co-registering.
 Handgun models are limited to any handgun appearing on any one of the California, Massachusetts, Maryland or DC Police "approved rosters" by make/model.
 Long guns are controlled by an allowed/not-allowed attributes list.
 Non-residents with a place of business or employment in DC may register a firearm to be maintained at that place of business or employment.

 There is a 10-day waiting period from purchase of a firearm to possession.
+However, residents must receive a firearm registration certificate issued by the Metropolitan Police Department prior to taking possession.
+The time period for issuing a firearm registration certificate can be sixty days or greater, typically obviating the statutory waiting period.